anasmohammed361/react-google-maps-location-picker/README.md

-# Riyadh Google Map Location Picker
+# Google Map Location Picker

 This is a basic example demonstrating the use of the Google Maps API to pick a location with automatic search completions.
 This can be used as a base template for those looking to collaborate and develop further.